-Weak La Niña conditions were present during the early to middle part of the winter of 2016/2017.
-These conditions transitioned to neutral El Niño-Southern Oscillation (ENSO) during the latter part of the winter and are now generally in the warm ENSO neutral range (between 0 - 0.5°C above average) across the eastern and central tropical Pacific.
+Weak La Niña conditions were present during the winter of 2017/2018.
+SSTs have anomalous warmed across the central and eastern tropical Pacific over the past several months.
+Currently, the tropical Pacific is characterized by neutral El Niño-Southern Oscillation (ENSO) (between -0.5°C -0.5°C SST anomalies) conditions.
 Upper ocean heat content (top 300 meters) anomalies have been increasing over the past several months, consistent with a transition away from La Niña.
 (Figure 8).
-There was a brief decrease in upper ocean content heat anomalies from early March through mid-April, but the warming has since resumed.

 Figure 8: Central and eastern tropical Pacific upper ocean (0-300 meters) heat content anomalies over the past year.
-Anomalies have generally been on an increasing trend since October.
+Anomalies have generally been on an increasing trend since November.

-Currently, SSTs are running slightly above average across most of the eastern and central tropical Pacific.
-Table 7 displays March and May SST anomalies for several of the Nino regions.
-The central part of the tropical Pacific has warmed during the two-month period, while portions of the eastern tropical Pacific have anomalously cooled (Figure 9).
-May SST anomalies generally reflect warm ENSO neutral conditions.
+Currently, SSTs are running near average across most of the eastern and central tropical Pacific.
+Table 6 displays March and May SST anomalies for several of the Nino regions.
+The eastern and central tropical Pacific has anomalously warmed over the two-month period (Figure 9).
+May SST anomalies generally reflect ENSO neutral conditions.

-Table 7: March and May SST anomalies for Nino 1+2, Nino 3, Nino 3.4, and Nino 4, respectively.
+Table 6: March and May SST anomalies for Nino 1+2, Nino 3, Nino 3.4, and Nino 4, respectively.
 May-March SST anomaly differences are also provided.

 Region March SST May SST May - March

 Anomaly (°C) Anomaly (°C) SST Anomaly (°C)

-Nino 1+2 +1.9 +0.8 -1.1
+Nino 1+2 -0.8 -0.6 +0.2

-Nino 3 +0.6 +0.5 -0.1
+Nino 3 -0.8 -0.2 +0.6

-Nino 3.4 +0.1 +0.5 +0.4
+Nino 3.4 -0.7 -0.1 +0.6

-Nino 4 -0.1 +0.3 +0.4
+Nino 4 -0.1 0.2 +0.3